 Texas is a large state with a complicated system of sales and use tax.
 Texas retailers, as well as out-of-state merchants selling to Texas customers, will do well to familiarize themselves with the requirements and regulations for Texas sales tax.
-If you are required to collect sales tax in the state, be diligent of taxation rules and their applicable rates.
+If you are required to collect sales tax in the state, be diligent about taxation rules and their applicable rates.

-Texas has a few transit authorities, departments and districts that impose their own sales and use tax.
+Texas has a few transit authorities, departments, and districts that impose their own sales and use tax.
 Find those rates and districts here.

 Texas is an origin-based state for in-state retailers, meaning that a retailer should charge its local rate on all in-state orders.
-Out-of-state sellers are expected to use the tax rate at the destination of the order, which make calculation more difficult due to the variety of taxes and rates across the state.
+Out-of-state sellers are expected to use the tax rate at the destination of the order, which makes the calculation more difficult due to the variety of taxes and rates across the state.